 You can also ask about any out-of-pocket expenses you may incur.
 If you have any questions about this process, ask your OSHC provider directly.

 As a side note, if you’re confused about OSHC and sexual health, you’re not alone!
 PhD candidate and Research Officer at the University of New South Wales, Sylvester Okeke, found in the Consultations for the International Student Health Hub: Key Findings that most of the international students surveyed want more information regarding OSHC coverage of sexual health costs.
+Importantly, many OSHC providers offer discounted vaccinations for HPV (human papillomavirus) and Hepatitis B, which are crucial for sexual health.

 Fact #8: Help with translation is always available